 I am a friendly and adaptable person with a range of experiences and skills.
 I enjoy collaborating with individuals and communities of diverse backgrounds to identify shared issues and practical solutions.

 I was born and raised in Montreal, a city that I adore and that I still get to visit frequently.
 After spending time in Calgary, West Africa and Toronto, I now reside in Ottawa.
 I have facilitated groups and organized projects at national, regional and local levels.
 These experiences have allowed me to explore and work in much of the vast and beautiful country that is Canada, though there is still much of it left to discover.
-Bitten by the wanderlust bug at a young age, I am always happy to travel for work and/or pleasure.
+I was bitten by the wanderlust bug at a young age and I am always happy to travel for work and/or pleasure.

 I am fascinated by language and fluently trilingual (English, French and Spanish).
 In my free time, I enjoy swimming, walking, camping, music from the 70s and anything having to do with food.